-Open anchorage under constant threat from heavy ice flows.
-Fuel and water from village.
+Open anchorage under constant threat from heavy ice flows is no more with completion of New Harbour for small crafts as of end July 2022.
+Entry to it with 2.5 mtr. depths at low water.
+Fuel and water from village by truck hose directly to your boat instead using own tender off shore swelly beach.
+West fixed dock is subject to swell.
 Proficient machine shop available for repairs.
 Good place to clear entry to Canada.
 Airport.
 In the fjords some 40 miles south west of Pond Inlet, and south of Eclipse Sound: Charts may differ from GPS positions by as much as 1.5 Nm.